 Help!
 I can't afford a ring!

 Did you know that the idea that an engagement ring should cost as much as a month’s wages was first promoted by jewellers?
 It’s not a tradition, it’s a marketing ploy.
-Choose something she’ll love rather than something she’ll be scared to wear.
-If you really can’t afford any kind of ring – speak to your family, your great-gran’s ring could be hidden away waiting for a worthy woman to wear it.
+Choose something they will love rather than something they will be scared to wear.
+If you really can’t afford any kind of ring – speak to your family, your great-gran’s ring could be hidden away waiting for a worthy person to wear it!

 Should I ask permission from her father?